 Notice the assumptions about the time periods involved: You need to give your inflation rate, account A.P.R., work and retirement data in terms of years, but your investment amount and your retirement annuity will be monthly.
-Be sure to do the proper conversions in your formula!
+Be sure to do the proper conversions in your formulas!

 So, knowing the names for all your variables, can you begin to piece together chunks of the formula?
 Sure you can.

-And notice that it's a combined formula (since there are two unknowns: LMP and ANN), so you'd better treat each formula separately, then combine them at the end, with that IF(S) language - remember?
+And while you're at it, you might as well note that it's a combined formula (since there are two unknowns: \$LMP and \$ANN), so you'd better treat each formula separately, then combine them at the end, with that IF(S) language - remember?

 First, figure out what your lump-sum of buying power will be.
-It's a Future Value, all right - based upon a monthly investment, so you need to convert everything to months when you use the FV "phrase:"
+It's a Future Value, all right - based upon a steady, monthly investment, so you need to convert everything to months when you use the USFV "phrase:"

-\$LMP=FV(#WYRx12:APR-TAX%÷100xAPR-%INFL:0:-\$INV:12:0)
+\$LMP=USFV((APR-TAX%+100xAPR-%INF)+12:#WYRx12)x\$INV

-See how to figure each one of those parameters inside the parentheses?
+See how to figure each one of the parameters inside the parentheses?

 Remember how to get at an effective growth rate on a taxable account - and how to account for inflation, too?
-That's what all that mess is in the i%yr slot there in the FV formula (see page 138 if you've forgotten the reasons for it).
+That's what all the mess is there in the i% slot of the USFV formula (see page 138 if you've forgotten the reasons for it).
+Then you need to divide it by 12 to get the monthly rate.